ErpNetDocs/tech/modules/general/products/product-relations/product_relation_types.md

 _Fitment relation_

 Tyre A (Manufacturer X) and Tyre B (Manufacturer Y) may both fit the same vehicle or rim specification.
 This means they are fitment-compatible — they serve the same functional context.
+Fitment (FIT): “can work with” → focuses on compatibility.

 _Replacement relation:_

 If Tyre A can be sold or used in place of Tyre B (e.g., same dimensions, load index, performance spec), then they can also have a Replacement relation between them.
+Replacement (RPL): “can be used instead of” → focuses on interchangeability.

+Modeling both relations explicitly keeps system logic clean and unambiguous.

+# Defining your own Product Relation Types